oracle-livelabs/converged/obaas/check-processing/check-processing.md

 1. Add new method to get journal entries

-   Add a new HTTP GET endpoint to get a list of journal entries for a given `accountId`.
+   Add a new HTTP GET endpoint in the `AccountRepository.java` class to get a list of journal entries for a given `accountId`.
 Your new method should look like this:

     ```java
+    import com.example.accounts.repository.JournalRepository;

     <copy>@GetMapping("/account/{accountId}/journal")
     public List<Journal> getJournalEntriesForAccount(@PathVariable("accountId") long accountId) {
         return journalRepository.findJournalByAccountId(accountId);